Precession Relaxation of Viscoelastic Oblate Rotators: Conclusions

 We have calculated the nutation relaxation time for a viscoelastic oblate rotator.
 The relaxation is caused by inelastic dissipation which, in its turn, results from the body's alternating deformation under the stressing provided by the inertial forces in the course of nutation.
 The main novelty of our approach lies in that we described the inelastic response of the body by directly using its rheology, without resorting to an empirical quality factor $\,Q\,$.

 We started with calculation of the stress tensor in a nutating rotator, and then employed the rheological law and the so-called correspondence principle to obtain the strain tensor.
-While the correspondence principle is compatible with an arbitrary linear rheology, we chose the viscoelastic Maxwell model, because of its mathematical simplicity and applicability to both icy and silicate solids at low frequencies.$\,$\footnote{~There also exists evidence of rubble piles being viscoelastic, though more research in this direction is needed.} The so-calculated strain is naturally lagging in time behind the stress, which renders a non-zero dissipated power.
+While the correspondence principle is compatible with an arbitrary linear rheology, we chose the viscoelastic Maxwell model, because of its mathematical simplicity and applicability to both icy and silicate solids at low frequencies.
+The so-calculated strain is naturally lagging in time behind the stress, which renders a non-zero dissipated power.
 Having computed this power, we found the relaxation rate and timescale.

 When the Maxwell model is employed, both the dissipated power and the nutation relaxation rate come out dependent on the shear viscosity $\,\eta\,$ only, not on the rigidity.
 Mathematically, $\,\eta\,$ assumes the role of the product $\,\mu\,Q\,$ that appeared in an old empirical model based on an {\it{ad hoc}} quality factor $\,Q\,$.
 However, even with $\,\eta\,$ inserted instead of $\,\mu\,Q\,$ into the old formulae, those differ from ours.
-In contradistinction from the preceding works, our approach renders the dissipated power and relaxation rate vanishing for a shape approaching sphere.
-Indeed, the dependencies obtained by our method (Figure \ref{fig1}) all tend to zero for $\,h\rightarrow 1\,$, this not being the case for the old theories illustrated by Figure \ref{fig2}.
+In contradistinction from the preceding works, our approach renders the dissipated power vanishing for a shape approaching sphere (relaxation rate going to infinity). this not being the case for the old theories illustrated by Figure \ref{fig2}.

-Finally, it should be reiterated that our method is applicable to an arbitrary linear rheology.
+Finally, it should be reiterated that our method is applicable to any arbitrary linear rheology.